Papillon (card game)

 Papillon (French: "butterfly") is an old French card game of the fishing type for three or four players.
 It has been described as "perfect for children who know how to count".

 History

 Papillon an early European fishing game, its rules first appearing in the 1730 Académie des Jeux where it is described as a novelty.
 It was a favourite game of the French king, Louis XVI (1754–1793).
-It may have been a development of the older, simpler game of Cul-bas and may in turn have given rise to other European games of the family such as Tresette, Briscola (through Brusquembille) and Cassino.
+It may have been a development of the older, simpler game of Cul-bas.

 Papillon is also known as Hanneton ("chafer") and Sauterell ("grasshopper") after two of its bonus-earning feats.

 Overview

 Papillon is a card game of the fishing type, best played by three, although four players may also play.
 The aim is to score points by being the first to shed all one's cards after the talon ("stock") is exhausted and through achieving certain bonus-earning feats during play.